DuckyMomo20012/air-tracking/README.md

 ### Deploy flow:

-- Click `Deploy` button in Node-RED editor to deploy flow.
+- Click the `Deploy` button in the Node-RED editor to deploy flow.
-- After deploying, your flow will be saved in `.node-red` folder.
+- After deploying, your flow will be saved in the `.node-red` folder.

-> File `flow.json` in `.node-red` folder will be loaded for next server run.
+> File `flow.json` in the `.node-red` folder will be loaded for the next server
-> So you can push this `.node-red` folder to your repo to saved your work,
+> run.
+So you can push this `.node-red` folder to your repo to save your work,
-> instead of import file `flow.json` manually.
+> instead of importing file `flow.json` manually.

   <details>
   <summary>Customizing Node-RED user directory</summary>